-This section describes how to test the WaveDriver 200 system and calibrate the cell cable for AC experiments (EIS).
-By connecting the bipotentiostat to a well-behaved network of resistors, capacitors, and/or inductors (using the Pine Research Universal Dummy Cell), the bipotentiostat circuitry can be tested to assure that it is working properly.
+This section describes how to test the WaveDriver 100 system and calibrate the cell cable for AC experiments (EIS).
+By connecting the potentiostat to a well-behaved network of resistors, capacitors, and/or inductors (using the Pine Research Universal Dummy Cell), the potentiostat circuitry can be tested to assure that it is working properly.